 Recommended by: Emma, Travel on a Time Budget

-Without a doubt, a top place to visit in the Netherlands is the Keukenhof flower garden.
-Just half an hour from Amsterdam in the town of Lisse, it’s open for several weeks in the spring.
+Flower fans won’t want to miss the Keukenhof flower garden.
+Just half an hour from Amsterdam – in the town of Lisse – it’s open for several weeks in the spring.

 - Climbing the windmill and looking out over the fantastic countryside.